 At 62 years old, John transformed a 200 square-foot community garden at Imagine Art into a 2,000 square-foot oasis.
 This garden boasts 120 species of fruits and vegetables which supplement over 400 meals each month for those in need.

 RecognizeGood presented the 52nd RecognizeGood® Legend award to John Macpherson of Imagine Art in a ceremony at Imagine Art (2830 Real Street, Austin, TX), beginning at 1:00 pm on Tuesday, October 6, 2015.
 As part of the award presentation, the Texas State Alumni Association received a $1,000 pay-it-forward donation from RecognizeGood in John’s name.

-John has accomplished many things and created many works of art, but perhaps his greatest “canvas” has been the Imagine Art community garden which feeds those primarily limited to disability income and food stamps.
-Occasionally leading groups of volunteers in the garden, its transformation is largely a result of John’s own sweat equity as he worked tirelessly – often upwards of 50 hours per week – without pay to break calcium deposits, mulch pathways, and nurture plants with his own hand tools until they eventually bore the okra, squash, lettuces, kale, onions, beets and other produce that now feed his hungry neighbors in need.
+John has accomplished many things and created many works of art.
+But perhaps his greatest “canvas” has been the Imagine Art community garden.
+This garden feeds those primarily limited to disability income and food stamps.
+Occasionally leading groups of volunteers in the garden, its transformation is largely a result of John’s own sweat equity.
+He worked tirelessly – often 50 hours per week – without pay to break calcium deposits, mulch pathways, and nurture plants with his own hand tools.
+Eventually, they bore the okra, squash, lettuces, onions, beets and other produce that now feed his hungry neighbors in need.